RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Background

 Episodes in this MDP formulation correspond to the generation of complete token sequences.
 Each episode ends either upon the generation of a special end-of-sequence token indicating the completion of the response or upon reaching the predefined maximum sequence length $H$.
 The initial state $s_0$ represents the question prompt from a reasoning problem dataset.

 Rewards in this formulation are defined explicitly through an external verifier.
-Upon episode termination, a reward of 1 is given only if the terminal state $s_H$, representing the complete sequence generated by the LLM agent, correctly solves the given problem, otherwise, the reward is zero.
+Upon episode termination, a reward of 1 is given only if the suffix of the terminal state $s_H$, representing the complete sequence generated by the LLM agent, contains the correct solution\footnote{In practice, large language models (LLMs) often generate intermediate reasoning traces (e.g., between \texttt{<Think>} tags) followed by final answers (between \texttt{<Sol>} tags), where the \texttt{<Think>} section reflects chain-of-thought reasoning and the \texttt{<Sol>} section is evaluated by a verifier.
+However, as in the DeepSeek formulation, the state is defined as the sequence of tokens without distinguishing between reasoning and solution parts.
+We adopt the same simplification and treat the state as the just token sequence, irrespective of internal structure.} to the given problem according to the external verifier; otherwise, the reward is 0.